The Life of the True Church

 The Fathers and the Council of Trent speak with one voice: the Mass is true sacrifice, not a symbol-only assembly.
 The altar is not a stage, and the priest is not a host.
 Catholic worship is oblation, adoration, and propitiation in union with Christ.[6]

 This matters because tradition does not merely preserve a devotional tone.
 It preserves dogmatic form.
-The Church's older catechesis, liturgical discipline, and sacrificial language all insist that the Mass is the heart of the Church precisely because it is the sacramental presence of Calvary.
+The Church's catechesis, liturgical discipline, and sacrificial language all insist that the Mass is the heart of the Church precisely because it is the sacramental presence of Calvary.
 Remove sacrifice, and Catholic worship becomes anthropocentric.
 Preserve sacrifice, and the whole life of the Church remains ordered toward God.

 To keep Catholic worship intact, four principles must remain: